deech/fltkhs/README.md

     > git clone https://github.com/deech/fltkhs

 Then, only on Linux and OSX, once FLTK is installed, the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers and Haskell demos.

+NOTE: If are getting a flood of `undefined reference` errors please install FLTK from source as outlined above.
+It seems as though some package managers put the libraries and headers in non-standard places.

 The available demos are listed in `fltkhs.cabal` as separate `Executable` components.
 Once it is done building, `dist/build/<demo-name>/<demo-name>` should run any of them.
 For example to run the `buttons` demo, from the top-level directory do: